 Adult multipotent stem cells are found in our bone marrow, blood, fat, organs and other tissues.
 Typically, the offspring of multipotent stem cells give rise to certain cell types whose specialization potential is limited to the range of cells in its lineage.

-Examples include adult mesenchymal stem cells [AMSC] and hematopoietic stem cells (HSCs).
+Examples include adult mesenchymal stem cells (MSCs) and hematopoietic stem cells (HSCs).
 These cells can give rise to several cell types, thereby according the potential for broader application.
-For example, AMSCs have been found to give rise to bone, muscle, cartilage, fat, and other similar tissues.
-However, the most important job for AMSCs is to accomplish immune modulation.
+For example, MSCs have been found to give rise to bone, muscle, cartilage, fat, and other similar tissues.
+However, the most important job for MSCs is to accomplish immune modulation.
 In other words, they will quieten down inflammatory response in the area, otherwise repair cannot take place.
 For their part, HSCs are the drivers of tissue regeneration.

 Our bodies contain threadlike channels that correspond to traditional acupuncture meridians.